Angiotensin II receptor blockers (ARBs)

 What are they?

-No, ARBs should not be used in pregnancy.
-If you are taking an ARB and planning a pregnancy, you should speak to your GP or hospital consultant to discuss the possibility of switching to a different medicine before trying to become pregnant.
+ARBs are very rarely used in pregnancy as they can cause problems for your baby if taken after around 20 weeks.
+If you are taking an ARB and planning a pregnancy you should speak to your GP or specialist to discuss switching to a different medicine before trying to conceive.

-If you discover that you are pregnant whilst taking an ARB, you should contact your doctor as soon as possible so that you can be switched to another medicine.
+If you find out that you are pregnant whilst taking an ARB, you should contact your doctor as soon as possible so that you can be switched to another medicine.

 Risks